What if sea creatures led the next breakthrough in materials science?

 An invitation to inspiration

-Consider an octopus slipping seamlessly into the contours of a rocky seabed.
-Its camouflage adjusts in real time to its environment, an awe-inspiring evolutionary adaptation.
 For materials scientist Prof. Alon Gorodetsky, University of California, Irvine, this natural phenomenon was an invitation to explore how cephalopod skin could inform human innovations.
 He explained,

 “I walked into a seminar by a colleague named Roger Hanlon, and he was showing a video on what these animals can do – the way they camouflage by changing shape and color.
-I was astonished.
-I dropped half my research program and transitioned half my group to working on cephalopod inspired materials.”

 “Cephalopods are unparalleled models because their biology touches so many scientific domains.
 From the neurophysiology behind their camouflage to the physical properties of their skin, these animals offer inspiration for both exploring fundamental processes and engineering exciting technologies,” he explained.

-“They were at the heart of Hodgkin and Huxley’s Nobel-Prize winning breakthroughs understanding action potentials in neurons, with their research on squid giant axons transforming neuroscience.”
+“They were at the heart of Hodgkin and Huxley’s Nobel-Prize winning breakthroughs understanding action potentials in neurons, with their research on squid giant axons transforming neuroscience.

 Another study in the special issue involves cuttlefish and their ability to form false memories.
 Researchers explored how these animals remember past events and whether their memories, like ours, can be influenced by misleading information.